-The impact of a motor vehicle against a pedestrian often leaves the latter with severe injuries.
-In some cases, accident victims may never make a full recovery.
-Even in minor collisions that occur at low speeds, pedestrians are afforded no protection against the size and power of a car.
+In the vast majority of motor vehicle accidents involving a pedestrian, the person on foot is more likely to sustain severe injuries, especially compared to anyone inside the vehicle.
+In some cases, pedestrian-car accident victims may never make a full recovery.
+Even in minor collisions occurring at low speeds, pedestrians simply have no protection against the size and power of a car.

-A relentless Omaha pedestrian accident lawyer can work to conduct his or her own investigation into the incident, shield you from aggressive insurance companies, and make demands for every dollar of compensation that you deserve.
-With one of the dedicated personal injury attorneys at Berry Law handling the details of your case, you can focus on healing physically and getting your life back on track.
+A relentless Omaha pedestrian accident attorney can conduct their own investigation into your incident, shield you from aggressive insurance companies, and demand every dollar of compensation you deserve from the at-fault parties.
+With one of the dedicated personal injury attorneys at Berry Law handling the details of your case, you can turn your attention to healing physically and getting your life back on track.

-Most pedestrian accidents involve a motorist striking someone walking across or near the road.
-When a driver acts negligently behind the wheel, he or she can face responsibility for any injuries that result.
+Most vehicle-pedestrian accidents involve a motorist striking someone walking across or near the road.
+When a driver acts negligently behind the wheel, they can face responsibility for the injuries that result.

-Because all motorists assume a responsibility to drive safely when they get behind the wheel, a skilled lawyer would argue that the at-fault party had a clear duty of care to protect you as you crossed the street.
-Furthermore, you can gather medical records and doctors’ reports to establish a link between the accident and your injuries.
+Because all motorists have a legal responsibility to drive safely when they get behind the wheel, a skilled pedestrian injury lawyer will argue that the at-fault driver had a clear duty of care to protect you as you were walking along the street.
+Furthermore, a dedicated injury attorney will gather medical records and doctors’ reports to establish the necessary link between the accident and your injuries.

 What Constitutes a Breach of Duty?

-Where most pedestrian accident cases become complicated is proving that the driver failed in their duty to protect a pedestrian, also known as a breach of duty.
-In most cases, you must show that the at-fault driver was violating a rule of the road, or at the very least, was driving carelessly.
-Common examples of actions that may constitute a breach in the duty of care include:
+Most pedestrian accident cases become complicated because the injured walker must prove that the driver failed in their duty to protect them, also known as proving a legal breach of duty.
+In most cases, a personal injury attorney must show that the at-fault driver was violating a rule of the road, or at the very least, was driving carelessly.
+Common examples of actions that may constitute a driver’s breach of the duty of care include:

 - Failing to yield to a pedestrian in a crosswalk